Expert Contributor: Maya Transoloski

 To Sum Up

-Although it can be hard to find a treadmill in this price bracket that’s both well built and has enough features to cater to most people’s fitness needs, it’s not impossible.
+Although it can be hard to find a treadmill in this price bracket that’s well-built and has enough features to cater to most people’s fitness needs, it’s not impossible.

-After much research, we came across the excellent Sunny Health & Fitness SF-T4400.
-This treadmill stood out because it has everything you can expect and more from a treadmill in this price bracket.
+After much research, we came across the excellent Sunny Health Smart SF-T7515 Treadmill.
+The SF-T7515 stood out because it has everything you can expect and more from a treadmill in this price bracket.

-And what’s best of all, it’s built by a company with more experience than anyone at making high quality, low-cost cardio gear.
+Best of all, it’s built by a company with more experience than anyone in making high-quality, low-cost cardio gear.

 Are Budget Treadmills Bad For Your Knees?

 There’s no doubt running is a high-impact exercise, especially on hard surfaces like roads.
-This is why many people choose to use a treadmill, as treadmill running decks are usually equipped with a deck cushioning system to protect your joints.
-Sadly, some budget treadmills are not equipped with a deck cushioning system; these are the treadmills to avoid.
-Good budget treadmills can be found for under $400 with deck cushioning systems.
+This is why many people choose to use a treadmill.
+Treadmill running decks usually have a deck cushioning system to protect your joints.
+Sadly, some budget treadmills are not equipped with a deck cushioning system.
+These are the treadmills to avoid.
+Good budget treadmills can be found for under $500 with deck cushioning systems.
+(Anti-Shock)

-Most treadmills in this price range use small motors as the treadmill are only designed for walking and jogging.
+Most treadmills in this price range use small motors, which are only designed for walking and jogging.
 Small motors are much quieter than larger, more powerful treadmills.
 Many users have found they can watch TV and listen to music without being disturbed while exercising on a budget treadmill.

-The majority of treadmills in the under $400 price bracket are designed for walking and jogging.
+Most treadmills in the under $500 price bracket are designed for walking and jogging.
 The motors are not powerful enough for fast-paced workouts, and the running belts are not long enough to cope with the larger strides running requires.
-If you want a treadmill for intense cardio, it’s best to look for a treadmill with at least a 3HP motor and a large runner belt.
+If you want a treadmill for intense cardio, it’s best to look for one with at least a 3HP motor and a large runner belt.